HugoMrth/HugoMrth/README.md

 ## Packages

+Here is the list of all the R packages I've developed.
+They are all available here on my github.

 | dataDesc | epiplus | lazyMe | sampleSize | manageR | surveyscores |
 |----------|----------|----------|----------|----------|----------|
 |  <img src="https://github.com/HugoMrth/epiplus/blob/master/inst/logo.png" title="epiplus"  alt="epiplus" width="55" height="55"/> |  |  |  |  |  |